Hi, I'm Paule

 I studied vocal anatomy and discovered which exercises work best with certain voices to grow the vocal cords.
 As a result of my quest for knowledge, I am proud to say I have created a vocal development exercise method that delivers real results with my clients.
 I call this method "Rapid Vocal Results".

+I'm not just another singing teacher.
 I help people dramatically reduce the time it takes to overcome vocal obstacles and develop their true performer voice.